devangmalhotra/ai-agent-tic-tac-toe/README.md

 <!-- ROADMAP -->
 ## Roadmap
 ### MiniMax Algorithm
 This was the first algorithm I wrote code for.
+In this particular back-tracking algorithm, one player is trying to maximize their score while the other is trying to minimize their score.
+Each board state has a particular value associated with it, and each turn will build a set of game trees recursively to find the lowest or highest score.
 ### Alpha-Beta Pruning Algorithm
 text
 ### ExpectiMiniMax Algorithm